jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

  The simulator is a .NET 5  application.

  To run the simulator, there are two alternatives:
-  1. running the simulator as a **.NET 5 Console application** (selfcontained or depending on an installed firmware)
+  1. running the simulator as a **.NET 5 Console application** (selfcontained or depending on an installed framework)
   1. running the *Docker container* (which contains in turn the .NET 5 binaries, packages and other required prerequisites)

  > ![NOTE]